 Learning the Art

 There is only one Monkey weapon, the staff.
-And there is only one Monkey staff form.
-This is an advanced art so there is no such this as a basic form.
-If introduced to a basic form for staff, it’s Pek Kwar, not Monkey kung fu.
+And there are two Monkey staff forms.
+They are both advanced staff forms.
 Monkey ring is just a fun device, there is no such this as a Monkey ring form.
 Special note, there is no such thing as a Monkey practitioner prompting the staff straight up and balancing himself at the top of the staff; this is Wu Shu Monkey, not Tai Shing Monkey.

 Ok, monkeys like to scream.
 It’s fun, it’s annoying, it’s what they do.
 However, in Monkey kung fu screams are limited to certain attacks, techniques or deception.
 It shouldn’t be used throughout the entire form.
 Screaming will cause you to lose energy and even warn the enemy you are coming at them.
 A caution flag should go up if a person is screaming throughout the entire form.

 People get confused about this all the time.
 Let me clarify.
 Tai Shing is the Monkey art.
 Pek Kwar is an axe-fist art, like Choy Li Fut.
 Pek Kwar is not Monkey and has nothing whatsoever to do with Monkey.
 Grandmaster Ken Tak Hoi learned both arts and named his school Tai Shing Pek Kwar, meaning he taught both arts.
 You do not need to learn any Pek Kwar to learn Monkey.
 It is not a prerequisite to Monkey.